IFMlab/ChemFlow/tutorials/DockFlow-Virtual-Screening.md

 * Prioritize compounds by rescoring biding poses

 # Getting Started
-## Downloading and extracting the testset
+## Download and extract the test set.
+Use the following commands
 ```bash
 # Create an empty folder
 mkdir dockflow_VS_tutorial